MattLondon101/chatbot-pdf/README.md

 streamlit run app.py
 ```

-This will start the Streamlit server and open the application in your default web browser..
+This will start the Streamlit server and open the application in your default web browser.

+Transcript of conversation will be written to `./output/transcript.csv`.

+NOTE: `./output/transcript.csv` will be deleted, then recreated upon running `streamlit run app.py`

 ## License